Austin & Pickersgill: Ship Production

 A&P maximised the competitiveness of its prefabrication process by producing ships to standard designs rather than individual specifications.
 From 1962 onwards the company offered standard bulk carriers in a range of sizes designated according to tonnage.
 A&P's most numerous product was another of its standard designs, the SD14 shelter deck cargo ship.
-During the Second World War, shipyards in the United States had delivered more than 2,700 Liberty ship shelter deck cargo ships.
+During World War II, shipyards in the United States had delivered more than 2,700 Liberty ship shelter deck cargo ships.
 By the 1960s many Liberty ships were reaching the end of their service lives, so in 1965 A&P started to develop a low-cost shelter-deck cargo vessel to replace them.

-A&P invited other UK shipbuilders to tender for licences to produce SD14s, but by 1966 only Bartram's could meet A&P's requirement to build each ship to a selling price of £915,000.
+A&P invited other United Kingdom based shipbuilders to tender for licences to produce SD14s, but by 1966 only Bartram's could meet A&P's requirement to build each ship to a selling price of £915,000.
 Both Bartram's and A&P built their first SD14s in 1967 and handed them to their new owners in February 1968.
 A&P's takeover of Bartram's followed in October.

-In 1967 A&P licensed Hellenic Shipyards Co. of Skaramangas in Greece to build twenty SD14s.
+In 1967 A&P licensed Hellenic Shipyards of Skaramangas in Greece to build 20 SD14s.
 In 1971 A&P licensed Companhia Comércio e Navegação to build SD14s at Mauá in Brazil.